 Our research found that 15% of women were kept up by their blissfully ignorant partner snoring on the other side of the bed.
 So, to help their pregnant spouse sleep, a quarter of partners went to bed earlier than they would have liked, with the same amount opening windows despite finding it too cold.

 Lastly, thirty-five percent offered back rubs to try and lull their other halves to dreamland, and three in 10 found themselves reassuring the mums-in-waiting there was nothing to worry about.

 So, we've heard women wake up more and have some discomfort, but seeing is believing.
-So, check out the below interview and time-lapse video of our expectant mum's night below.
+Check out the below interview and time-lapse video of our expectant mum's night below.

 With sore hips and peeing to put up with, we want to provide pregnant women and their loyal partners with the ultimate comfort and support you need throughout pregnancy and beyond.

 In fact, more than half of respondents believed a better mattress would have helped them sleep better during pregnancy and we think our memory foam mattresses would be ideal.
 The foam will shape itself to the body, providing ultimate comfort while still creating essential support.

 For more tips and advice on how to get a better night’s sleep whilst pregnant, check out our pregnancy sleep guides below including: